ZEEM

 Pray

-Pray for the staff and students at Zimbabwe Christian College.
+Pray for the staff and students at Central Africa Christian College.

-Pray for the orphaned and vulnerable children that ZEEM is already sponsoring and those we are yet to be able to support.
+Pray for the orphaned and vulnerable children that ZEEM is already supporting

 Share